AbhigyanShreshtha/Real-Time-Chat-App/design-docs/HighLevelDesign.md

 ### Activity Tracking
 1. On any user activity, the "last seen" timestamp is updated in MongoDB.

+### Group APIs
+1. **Create Group**:
+   - User submits a request to create a group with a name and optional profile photo.
+   - The system assigns a unique UUID to the new group.
+   - Group information, including participants and admins, is stored in the MongoDB Groups collection.

+2. **Fetch Group Info**:
+   - Retrieves group details from the MongoDB Groups collection using the group UUID.

+3. **Modify Group Info**:
+   - Allows updating group details such as name, profile photo, and participants, but the group UUID cannot be modified.

+4. **Delete Group**:
+   - Deletes a group from the system using the group UUID.

 ## Conclusion
-This high-level design ensures a robust and scalable chat application, leveraging modern technologies for real-time messaging, secure authentication, efficient session management, and reliable file handling.
-The use of MongoDB, Kafka, Redis, and AWS S3 provides a solid foundation for building a responsive and user-friendly chat platform.
+This high-level design ensures a robust and scalable chat application, leveraging WebSockets for real-time messaging, Kafka for reliable message delivery, Redis for efficient session management, MongoDB for data storage, and AWS S3 for file handling.
+This combination of technologies provides a solid foundation for building a responsive and user-friendly chat platform.